 Nodes Point Holiday Park has always been the one place we stay whenever we visit the Isle Of Wight.
 It has static caravans and chalets for holiday makers to stay in as well as a campsite.
 The chalets are ideal if you have very young children as you can get a pushchair in and out easily, there is a full size bath (easier with little ones than a shower I found) and the bedrooms are bigger.

-Now our kids are slightly older I like the caravans as they feel a little more luxurious.
+Nowadays I like the caravans as they feel a little more luxurious.
 Nodes Point has a playground, children’s activities during the day, evening entertainment, swimming pool and direct access to the beach.
 It’s the perfect place for a family holiday.
 DOG FRIENDLY VENUE

 Places To Eat

-The Oasis homeware and gift shop in Brading has a lovely coffee shop attached to it which is perfect for tea and coke or a light lunch.
+The Oasis homeware and gift shop in Brading has a lovely coffee shop attached to it which is perfect for tea and cake or a light lunch.
 The shop itself is full of beautiful items and well worth a look round.
 We always pop in for a browse and to enjoy one of the cakes for afternoon tea.